tidyparse/tidyparse/README.md

 ### Notes

+* Tidyparse treats contiguous non-whitespace characters as a single token and makes no distinction between lexical and syntactic analysis: tokens must be separated by one or more whitespace characters, and each terminal in the grammar corresponds to exactly one token.
-* Nonterminals are surrounded by angle brackets, e.g., `<F>`.
-If the autocompletion dialog is invoked while the editor caret is above a nonterminal, Tidyparse will display a list of possible expansions.
+* Nonterminal stubs are surrounded by angle brackets, e.g., `<F>`.
+If the autocompletion dialog is invoked while the caret is surrounded by a nonterminal, Tidyparse will display a list of possible expansions.
-* Currently, rendering is done on-the-fly but may not reflect the current state of the editor.
+* Rendering is done on-the-fly but may not reflect the current state of the editor.
 To refresh the display, type an extra whitespace character.
-* The grammar is sensitive to whitespace characters.
-Each nonterminal must be separated by at least one whitespace character.
-* There is currently no lexical analysis.
-Each terminal in the grammar corresponds to a single token in text, separated by a whitespace.
-All names must be specified in the grammar.
 * Tidyparse adds ε-productions and terminal literals for each nonterminal in the CFG.
 For further details about these transformations and the repair procedure, please refer to our [whitepaper](https://github.com/breandan/galoisenne/blob/master/latex/live/acmart.pdf).

 ## Acknowledgements